-Cocaine addiction is a serious problem in the United States with over 5,000 individuals dying of overdose each year since 2014.1 As cocaine addiction shows no signs of slowing down, the families of those individuals who have died, or lost everything dear to them as a result of cocaine use are left to wonder, “Why can’t anyone stop the flow of cocaine into the United States?”
+Cocaine addiction is a serious problem in the United States with over 5,000 individuals dying of overdose each year since 2014.1 As cocaine addiction shows no signs of slowing down, the families of those individuals who have died, or lost everything dear to them as a result of cocaine use, are left to wonder, “Why can’t we stop the flow of cocaine into the United States?”

-The following information sheds some light on the scope of the cocaine trafficking problem in this country and provides a look at the challenges currently facing law enforcement officials at state and federal levels.
+The following information shows the scope of the cocaine trafficking problem in this country and provides a look at the challenges currently facing law enforcement officials at state and federal levels.
 If you or a loved one struggles with cocaine abuse, please know help is available.